samdobson/monzo-coffee/README.md

 Monzo Coffee aims to be secure by default.
 It uses SSL throughout and is password-protected out of the box.

-It is not possible to move money through the Monzo API (other than into and out of pots).
+The Monzo API does not allow movement of money (other than into and out of pots).

 Please do not open a GitHub issue for security-related matters.
 You can use this [contact form](https://fncontact.com/monzo-coffee) to get in touch with the author.